Iden Versio

 Iden Versio is a fictional character in the Star Wars franchise.
 She is the commander of Inferno Squad, a group of elite Imperial soldiers, who eventually defects to the Rebel Alliance.
-Iden is the player character of the 2017 video game Star Wars Battlefront II, an action shooter developed by EA DICE, in collaboration with Criterion Games and Motive Studios.
+Iden is the player character of the 2017 video game Star Wars Battlefront II, an action shooter developed by EA DICE in collaboration with Criterion Games and Motive Studios.
 She serves as the main protagonist of the game's single-player campaign, in which she is voiced and portrayed via motion capture by Janina Gavankar.

 Development and design

 Janina Gavankar voiced and portrayed Iden Versio.

-Battlefront IIs campaign narrative and characters, including Iden, were developed by Electronic Arts's Motive Studios branch.
+Battlefront IIs campaign narrative and characters, including Iden, were developed by Electronic Arts' Motive Studios branch.
 Iden Versio is voiced and portrayed through motion capture by actress and musician Janina Gavankar.
 On the motion capture aspect of her performance, Gavankar commented "The technology has caught up so much that you can deliver a subtle performance and it will catch your micro-expressions [...]
-I decided to deliver as subtle of a performance as I would on camera.
+I decided to deliver as subtle of a performance as I would on camera."

-During her audition process for the game, Gavanakar was not told that the project she was auditioning for was Battlefront II nor that she was auditioning for the lead role, but noted that her knowledge of the gaming industry assisted her in "[putting] two and two together."
+During her audition process for the game, Gavanakar was not told that the project she was auditioning for was Battlefront II, nor that she was auditioning for the lead role, but noted that her knowledge of the gaming industry assisted her in "[putting] two and two together."
 She commented that "I just got an audition and it said [...]
 EA Motive.
 When you send someone like me, who is a hardcore gamer, an audition like this, I knew exactly what it was.
 I knew that if it was Motive that it was Battlefront."
 Gavankar commented that the development process for Iden was highly collaborative.
 She detailed that she "worked with the writers of the game and the writer of the book and we had access to a LucasFilm story group member every day on set.
 We really found out who [Iden] was together.
 We worked with military consultants to figure out how we moved together as a squad; all of these things took a lot of care and conversation."

-Steve Blank, a creative executive for Lucasfilm described Iden as a "tried and true and through and through Imperial."
+Steve Blank, a creative executive for Lucasfilm, described Iden as a "tried and true and through and through Imperial."
 Gavankar detailed Iden as having an "unshaking loyalty to the Empire" as a result of her early life upbringing to be "the perfect soldier, the perfect officer."
 She commented that Iden "is a literal poster child for the Empire.
 Her father is an Admiral and her mother is a propaganda artist.
 She actually put Iden in posters."
 Gavankar added that "all the way up until the moment [the player begins Battlefront II], [Iden's] story has been dark, dark, dark side."
 Despite this, Iden's characterization has been described as "grey" and "complex", due to events that unfold in Battlefront II.
 VentureBeat details that that complexity drew Gavankar to the role.
 Gavanakar also detailed that even though Iden defects to the Rebellion, she still misses the order, cleanliness, and respect that the Empire carried itself with.